Skip to main content

 They just want to dance

 Parrots and cockatoos are famous for bobbing their head to the rhythm of the music.
-They are pretty good at following a tune and they enjoy music very much.
+They are pretty good at following a tune and enjoy it.
 Some have even become internet sensations for their dancing talents.
-We are looking at you, Snowball!
+We are looking at you, Snowball

 Listen to your bird